Beinecke Rare Book and Manuscript Library: History

 In the late 19th century, rare and valuable books of the Library of Yale College were placed on special shelving at the College Library, now known as Dwight Hall.
 When the university received a multimillion-dollar bequest from John W. Sterling for the construction of Sterling Memorial Library in 1918, the university decided to create a dedicated reading room for its rare books, which became the building's Rare Book Room when the building opened in 1930.
 Because the bequest did not contain an allowance for books or materials, Yale English professor Chauncey Brewster Tinker petitioned Yale alumni to donate materials that would give the university a collection as monumental as its new building.
 By the time Sterling opened, Tinker's appeal garnered an impressive collection of rare books, including a Gutenberg Bible from Anna M. Harkness and several major collections from the Beinecke family, most notably its collection on the American West.

 By 1958, the library owned more than 130,000 rare volumes and many more manuscripts.
 The amassed collection proved too large for Sterling's reading room, and the reading room unsuited to their preservation.
 Having already given significant collections to Yale, Edwin and Frederick W. Beinecke—as well as Johanna Weigle, widow of their brother Walter—gave funds to build a dedicated rare books library building.
 When the Beinecke Library opened on October 14, 1963, it became the home of the volumes from Rare Book Room, and three special collections: the Collection of American Literature, the Collection of Western Americana, and the Collection of German Literature.
 Shortly afterward, they were joined by the James Marshall and Marie-Louise Osborn Collection.

 Beinecke Library became the repository for books in the Yale collection printed anywhere before 1800, books printed in Latin America before 1751, books printed in North America before 1821, newspapers and broadsides printed in the United States before 1851, European tracts and pamphlets printed before 1801, and Slavic, East European, Near and Middle Eastern books through the eighteenth century, as well as special books outside these categories.

 Now, the collection spans through to the present day, including such modern works as limited-edition poetry and artists' books.
 The library also contains thousands of linear feet of archival material, ranging from ancient papyri and medieval manuscripts to the archived personal papers of modern writers.

 Special collections

 The library is open to all Yale University students and faculty, and to visiting researchers whose work requires use of its special collections.
 In order to access materials, there are a few forms and policies that users must read.

+The Beinecke Library also hold several hundred items from special collections institution Pequot Library.
+The collection consists largely of correspondence and documents from the colonial, revolutionary, Federal, and antebellum periods, extending well into the postbellum era.

 The holdings of the Beinecke Library include: